ColorlibHQ/Sparkling/readme.txt

 = 1.8.2 - 23.04.2015 =

 * Fixed overlapping CSS selectors when using tag called "navigation".
+* Improved coding for author box below post content
+* Author box is now visible only if there is a author bio/description to show.

 = 1.8.1 - 16.04.2015 =